overte-org/overte/BUILD_WIN.md

 If you do not wish to use the Python installation bundled with Visual Studio, you can download the installer from [here](https://www.python.org/downloads/).
 Ensure that you get version 3.6.6 or higher.

 ## Step 2.
-Python Dependencies
+Python Dependencies and conan

 In an administrator command-line that can access Python's pip you will need to run the following command:

-`pip install distro`
+`pip install distro conan`

 If you do not use an administrator command-line, you will get errors.

 ## Step 3.
 Installing CMake

-Download and install the latest version of CMake 3.15.
+Download and install the latest version of CMake.
  * Note that earlier versions of CMake will work, but there is a specific bug related to the interaction of Visual Studio 2019 and CMake versions prior to 3.15 that will cause Visual Studio to rebuild far more than it needs to on every build

-Download the file named win64-x64 Installer from the [CMake Website](https://cmake.org/download/).
-You can access the installer on this [3.15 Version page](https://cmake.org/files/v3.15/).
+Download the file named cmake-[version]-windows-x86_64.msi Installer from the [CMake Website](https://cmake.org/download/).
 During installation, make sure to check "Add CMake to system PATH for all users" when prompted.

 ## Step 4.
 (Optional) Node.JS and NPM

-Install version 10.15.0 LTS (or greater) of [Node.JS and NPM](<https://nodejs.org/en/download/>).
+Install the latest LTS version of [Node.JS and NPM](<https://nodejs.org/en/download/>).
 This is required to build the server-console, hifi-screenshare, jsdoc, and for javascript console autocompletion.

 ## Step 5.
-(Optional) Install Qt
+Install Qt

-If you would like to compile Qt instead of using the precompiled package provided during CMake, you can do so now.
-Install version 5.12.3 of [Qt](<https://www.qt.io/download-open-source>), as well as the following packages:
+Install version 5.15.2 of [Qt](<https://www.qt.io/download-open-source>), as well as the following packages:
 * Qt 5.15.2
 * MSVC 2019 64-bit
 * Qt WebEngine